gustafnk/microservice-websites/README.md

 For the purposes of this article, the same constraints that apply to client-side web applications apply to isomorphic web applications as well.
 Therefore, we can think of the two strategies as the same thing, namely using a large amount of templating code on the client-side.

-As a side note, I think the [drawbacks of isomorphic web applications](https://www.jayway.com/2016/05/23/6-reasons-isomorphic-web-apps-not-silver-bullet-youre-looking/) are too large, compared with the benefits.
+As a side note, we think the [drawbacks of isomorphic web applications](https://www.jayway.com/2016/05/23/6-reasons-isomorphic-web-apps-not-silver-bullet-youre-looking/) are too large, compared with the benefits.
 However, *isomorphic parts* could be a good choice sometimes.

 <a name="integration-techniques"></a>
 ## Integration techniques